-The Milli Temperature Sensor reference application provides a web application for plotting temperature sensor measurements retrieved from the Data Platform using the Data Platform APIs.
+The Milli Temperature Sensor reference solution provides a web application for plotting temperature sensor measurements retrieved from the Data Platform using the Data Platform APIs.

-To set up the Milli Temperature Sensor reference application:
+To set up the Milli Temperature Sensor reference solution follow these three steps:

-- Setup the reference Itron Sensor API package on your Adafruit Metro M0 Express processor board as described in Example Sensor implementation with the Milli Dev Kit.
+Install the Itron reference Sensor API package on your Adafruit Metro M0 Express processor board as described in Install the Milli Developer Kit Reference Solution.

 Plot the sensor measurements using the Data Platform Plot Reference Application